');

 About New Town, ND

-New Town is a small community in North Dakota with a population of 2,725 residents.
-The median household income is $50,707 per year, which is near the national average.
-The median age in New Town is 28.3 years.
+New Town is a small town located in North Dakota with a population of 2,725 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,707 per year, which is 33% below the national median of $75,149.
+The median age of 28.3 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How New Town Ranks in North Dakota